loops-wg/gen-info/draft-welzl-loops-gen-info.md

 sending rate.
 With LOOPS operating, packet loss can be masked from the sender as the loss may have been locally recovered.
 In this case, rate reduction may not be invoked at the sender.
-This is a desirable performance improvement if the loss was a random loss.
+This is a desirable performance improvement if the loss was a random loss, but it is hard to ascertain that.

 If LOOPS successfully conceals congestion losses from the end-to-end transport protocol, that might increase the rate to a level that